 - Where the EI awards professional registrations or other titles under licence or approval from a third party such as the Engineering Council, the Society for the Environment, or the Environment Agency, the EI will retain associated data that will also be shared with the relevant body, as explained in the Terms and Conditions.

-- Where we are commissioned to provide or sell training on behalf of another organisation.
-This includes SGS, Astutis, Ditto Sustainability, Bu Dhabi Sustainability Group, Energy Live News, EIBI, IHRDC, NPANOR, DWA Associates.
+- Where we are commissioned to provide or sell training on behalf of or via another organisation.
+This includes SGS, Astutis, Ditto Sustainability, Abu Dhabi Sustainability Group, Energy Live News, EIBI, IHRDC, NPANOR, DWA Associates, Gulf Downstream Association.

 Data is retained by the EI only for as long as it has legitimate reason to do so.
 Where your information is no longer required, it is disposed of in a secure manner.

 - EI member data is retained for as long as membership is ‘current’ (until we are informed that a member wishes to resign or they are deemed to have lapsed because subscriptions have not been paid), and for 6 years plus the current year, in line with HM Revenue and Customs requirements and in order to facilitate reinstatement if requested.
 However, member records are retained where a professional title has been awarded to an individual by the EI to enable us to respond to queries relating to the professional standing of an individual.

 - Customer data is retained for 6 years plus the current year after purchase, in line with HM Revenue and Customs requirements.
 Records of attendance at events and training are also retained as a matter of record in relation to CPD participation and qualifications gained.